AnnalisaLaini/MAVen/README.md

 by the user.
 - 🎊 **leap year.py** 🎊 : The leapyear function allows the user to know whether a year is a leap one or not.
-- 🤌🏻 **italian celeb.py** 🤌🏻 : The italianceleb function allows the user to know whether an event is an Italian holiday or not. <br/>In practice, the user has to provide a valid holiday name and, in turn, the function will tell whether Italians celebrate it or not. <br/>As explained for the return_event function, by “valid holiday name” the software means a holiday name that is present in the dtvnt list. <br/> If the name of the holiday contains spaces, the user has to wrap the name around quotes (\"\")
+- 🤌🏻 **italian celeb.py** 🤌🏻 : The italianceleb function allows the user to know whether an event is an Italian holiday or not.
+In practice, the user has to provide a valid holiday name and, in turn, the function will tell whether Italians celebrate it or not. <br/>As explained for the return_event function, by “valid holiday name” the software means a holiday name that is present in the dtvnt list. <br/> If the name of the holiday contains spaces, the user has to wrap the name around quotes (\"\")